 Efficient use of energy in any facility is invariably the most important strategic area for manageability of cost or potential cost savings.
 Awareness of the personnel, especially operators in the facility becomes a significant factor for the proper implementation of energy conservation initiatives.
-With this context, this Technology Compendium has been prepared, which comprises of various technologies and best practices to save energy.
+With this background, this Technology Compendium has been prepared, which comprises of various technologies and best practices to save energy.

-The information in this compendium is intended to help the dairy managers in the Andhra Pradesh and Telangana Dairy industry to reduce energy consumption in a cost-effective manner while maintaining the quality of products manufactured.
+The information in this compendium is intended to help the dairy managers in the Haryana Dairy industry to reduce energy consumption in a cost-effective manner while maintaining the quality of products manufactured.
 Further analysis on the economics of all measures-as well as on their applicability to different production practices-is needed to assess their cost effectiveness at individual dairy units.
 Additionally, this compendium shall also serve the purpose of tapping the opportunities to significantly reduce energy consumption.
 Further, this shall also serve as a guide for estimating the feasibility of energy saving project at the first place and ensure accelerated implementation.

-Chapter 1 of the compendium provides an overview of Indian Dairy and Andhra Pradesh and Telangana Dairy Cluster.

-Chapter 2 focuses on a brief overview of dairy process and energy consumption in dairy units and includes technology status/mapping of the dairy cluster.
+The chapter 1 of the compendium provides and overview of Indian Dairy and Haryana Dairy Cluster.
+The chapter 2 focuses on brief overview of dairy process and energy consumption in dairy unit and also includes technology status/mapping of the dairy cluster.

-Chapter 3 focuses on importance of energy efficiency in dairy industry, and some of the common measures applicable in different sections of the dairy unit.
-The energy efficiency measures are included for more than 90% of energy consumption areas in a dairy plant, such as refrigeration, steam systems, process, utilities and utilization of renewable energy.
+The chapter 3 focuses on importance of energy efficiency in dairy industry and some of the common measures applicable in different sections of the dairy unit.
+The energy efficiency measures are included for more than 90% of energy consumption areas in a dairy plant such as refrigeration, steam systems, process, utilities and utilization of renewable energy.
 The chapter also includes some of the best practices and key indicators that the plant should follow and monitor to maintain the energy efficiency levels in different energy consuming areas.

-Chapter 4 provides detailed case studies for some of high impact and implementable energy efficient technologies in dairy units.
-In this chapter, 21 case studies have been included in areas such as refrigeration, steam systems, utilities, renewable energy, etc. These technologies are described in detail, such as baseline scenario, proposed scenario, merits, demerits, etc., and wherever possible, a case reference from a dairy unit that has implemented the technology has been included.
+The chapter 4 provides detailed case studies for some of high impact and implementable energy efficient technologies in dairy units.
+In this chapter, 20 case studies have been included in areas such as refrigeration, steam systems, utilities, renewable energy, etc. These technologies are described in detail such as baseline scenario, proposed scenario, merits, demerits, etc. and wherever possible a case reference from a dairy who has implemented the technology has been included.
 In most of the examples, typical energy saving data, GHG emission reduction, investments, payback period, etc., have been highlighted.
-Energy saving potential in this sector is estimated to be about 10-15% without (or with marginal) investment, and an additional 15% with investment.
-High potential for improving energy efficiency in dairies exists in the areas of heating and cooling via adoption of technologies such as co-generation, de-super heater, evaporative cooling systems, utilization of renewable energy, biomass fired boilers and increased automation.
+Energy saving potential in this sector is estimated to be about 10-15 percent without (or with marginal) investment, and an additional 15% with investment.
+High potential for improving energy efficiency in dairies exists in the areas of heating and cooling via adoption of technologies such as co-generation, Desuperheater, evaporative cooling systems, utilization of renewable energy, biomass fired boilers and increased automation.